Working with the Media: Activist Milestone #1

 If Your Letter is Published, Send a Copy to Your Congressional Offices

-Due to delays from mail screening in Washington, we recommend you fax or e-mail a copy of your letter.
+- Due to delays from mail screening in Washington, we recommend you scan and e-mail a copy of your letter.

-Look for all the necessary contact information for elected officials in our action center.
+- Look for all the necessary contact information for elected officials in our Legislator Lookup.

 Sample Letter to the Editor

 We need to act local to pass a global relief package